Executive Leaders Trauma Informed Professional Learning Community (PLC)

 Objectives: As a result of participating in this learning community (PLC), organizations and individuals will:

-1. Use information, resources and tools provided in the PLC to answer the question: “What does it mean to be trauma informed
+- Use information, resources and tools provided in the PLC to answer the question: “What does it mean to be trauma informed at our organization?”;

-2. Explore their organization’s core values, policies and practices using a trauma informed lens;
+- Explore their organization’s core values, policies and practice using a trauma informed lens;

-3. Discuss the impact of Covid-19, a world-wide traumatic occurance, on your organization using a trauma informed lens; and
+- Discuss the impact of Covid-19, a world-wide traumatic occurrence, on your organization using a trauma informed lens; and

 Audience: Senior level staff of Youth Serving & Nonprofit organizations.
 This includes people within the organization that have decision-making capabilities, such as executive directors, vice presidents, deputy directors, program directors, etc. Organizations are required to identify two people from their organization, such as an ED and a board member or other senior staff person; we’ll leave it to you to determine who that is, and are happy to help you decide who from your organization might make the right second participant.